Setup4D/Setup4DLazDao/README.md

 # Setup4DLazDao

 In English - The DAO for Lazarus is a framework that simplifies data access and manipulation in an application by separating data access logic from the business logic of the application.

-Em Português - O DAO para o Lazarus é um framework que simplifica o acesso e a manipulação de dados em um aplicativo.
+Em Português - O DAO para o Lazarus é um framework que simplifica o acesso e a manipulação de dados em um aplicativo, separando a lógica de acesso aos dados da lógica de negócios do aplicativo.